Cross-Language

 # All SQL table access edges

-sqry graph cross-language --from-lang sql --edge-type table
+sqry graph cross-language --from-lang sql --edge-type table_read

 # All HTTP calls from TypeScript to any backend

-sqry graph cross-language --from-lang typescript --edge-type http
+sqry graph cross-language --from-lang ts --edge-type http

 # Flutter/Dart platform channel invocations